 By coffee time you've forgotten you're still wearing your dressing gown, so engrossed are you in your project, that when a Skype call comes through, you automatically click to 'link up.'

-For those of us who are used to meeting our clients face-to-face in less casual circumstances than your kitchen, chatting unexpectedly to a potential business contact while in your 'comfy' wear and stripped of makeup and indeed lacking any elements of personal grooming, does not make a good impression.
+For those of us who are used to work meetings, or meeting clients face-to-face in less casual circumstances than your kitchen, chatting unexpectedly to a colleague or potential business contact while in your 'comfy' wear and stripped of makeup and indeed lacking any elements of personal grooming, does not make a good impression.

 The tip here, when you realise your mistake (which hopefully will be as soon as you see yourself in the little window on the Skype/Facetime screen) is to click away from the video and go just to 'audio', while mumbling something like 'bandwith not great'.
 Which in my case, is usually absolutely true.

 When I was a TV presenter, I dressed for the part.
 Much of my time was spent behind a desk in a studio and so all the viewers saw of me was waist up.
 Unless I was on an Outside Broadcast, or doing one of those 'walkie talkie' things where we got to walk across the studio in front of a special effects map, my legs were rarely on display.

 I first got the bug for TV news when I visited the local TV station while still at school but it also gave me my first reality check.
 I noticed my favourite newsreader, on whom I had a bit of a crush, looking all smart and knowledgeable in his suit and tie - from the WAIST UP!
 Below the belt line he was wearing tatty old blue jeans!